HeRCLab/hercm/doc/bxf-spec.md

 ```

 ## Header
-The first line of a HeRCM file is the header.
-A valid header contains the string "HERCM" as it's first five characters.
+The first line of a BXF file is the header.
+A valid header contains the string `BXF  `as it's first five characters.
+For backwards compatibility, a file which contains `HERCM` as it's first five characters is also valid.

 The header should also contain the width, height, and number of non zero entries, in that order, separated by whitespace.